The Massive Flat Space Limit of Cosmological Correlators: Cosmological Phonon Collider

 In the notation of Eq.\,\eqref{MFStwovertexaction}, we can form two scalar-exchange diagrams (hereafter SE1 and SE2) as well as two scalar-bubble diagrams (SB1 and SB2) by setting

 where the components in each case corresponds to ${\cal O}_L[\pi]$ and ${\cal O}_R[\pi]$. \\

-\textbf{Unitarity bounds on the couplings.} We work in the weak coupling regime, where the quadratic mixing term $\dot{\pi}\sigma$ can be treated perturbatively.
+\textbf{Unitarity bounds on the couplings.} We work in the weak coupling regime, where the quadratic mixing $\dot{\pi}\sigma$ can be treated perturbatively.
 This assumption imposes an upper bound on $\rho$:

-This bound can be inferred by assuming that the single-exchange diagrams correcting the propagators of $\pi$ and/or $\sigma$ remain small at energy scales of order $\omega_\pi \sim H$ \cite{Pinol:2023oux,Jazayeri:2023xcj}.
+This bound ensures that the single-exchange diagrams correcting the propagators of $\pi$ and/or $\sigma$ remain small at energy scales of order $\omega_\pi \sim H$ \cite{Pinol:2023oux,Jazayeri:2023xcj}.

-The other free energy scales are constrained by perturbative unitarity (see \cite{Pinol:2023oux,Jazayeri:2023xcj})\footnote{A more rigorous approach to establishing perturbativity bounds on EFT coefficients involves studying the partial wave expansion of phonon amplitudes, as discussed in \cite{Grall:2020tqc}.}.
+The other free energy scales are constrained by perturbative unitarity (see \cite{Pinol:2023oux,Jazayeri:2023xcj})\footnote{A more rigorous approach to establishing perturbativity bounds on EFT coefficients involves studying the partial wave expansion of phonon amplitudes, see \cite{Grall:2020tqc}.}.
 For a rough estimation of the lower bounds on these scales, we neglect the mass of $\sigma$.
 The bound on the $\dot{\pi}^2\sigma$ operator can be estimated by comparing the one-loop and tree-level contributions to the three-point amplitude ${\cal A}_{2\pi \to \sigma}$ at energy scales of order the Hubble scale.
-Requiring the one-loop correction to be small relative to the contact term amplitude yields:
+Requiring the one-loop correction to be small relative to the three-particle amplitude yields:

 Similarly, requiring the one-loop correction to ${\cal A}_{\pi \to 2\sigma}$ to remain subdominant compared to the $\dot{\pi}^2\sigma$ contact term gives:

 and, finally, perturbative unitarity of the ${\cal A}_{2\pi \to 2\sigma}$ amplitude imposes an upper bound on the size of the $\pi'^2\sigma^2$ operator: